zalando/postgres-operator/docs/administrator.md

-The service account defined in `operator-rbac.yaml` acquires some privileges not really used by the operator (i.e. we only need `list` and `watch` on `configmaps` ressources), this is also done intentionally to avoid breaking things if someone decides to configure the same service account in the operator's ConfigMap to run postgres clusters.
+The service account defined in `operator-rbac.yaml` acquires some privileges not really used by the operator (i.e. we only need `list` and `watch` on `configmaps` resources), this is also done intentionally to avoid breaking things if someone decides to configure the same service account in the operator's ConfigMap to run postgres clusters.